instana/synthetic-synctl/README.md

---test id [id ...]                    synthetic-test id, support multiple synthetic tests id --name <string>                       friendly name of the Smart Alerts --description, -d <string>            the description of Smart Alerts --severity <string>                   the severity of alert is either Warning or Critical --alert-channel <id>                  alerting channel --violation-count <int>               the number of consecutive failures to trigger an alert --tag-filter-expression <json>        tag filter expression
+--test id [id ...]                    synthetic-test id, support multiple synthetic tests id --name <string>                       friendly name of the Smart Alerts --description, -d <string>            the description of Smart Alerts --severity <string>                   the severity of alert is either warning or critical --alert-channel <id>                  alerting channel --violation-count <int>               the number of consecutive failures to trigger an alert --tag-filter-expression <json>        tag filter expression